2025 British Open: Quarter-finals

 Mitchell Mann (pictured at the event) played in the second ranking quarter-final of his career but lost to Shaun Murphy.

 The quarter-finals were played as the best of nine frames.
-The defending champion Selby played in his first ranking quarter-final of the season, where he faced Williams.
-Selby won the first frame with a 41 clearance and won the second on the colours.
+The defending champion Selby contested his first ranking quarter-final of the season, where he faced Williams.
+Selby won the first frame with a 41 clearance and took the second on the colours.
 Williams then won three consecutive frames, but Selby made a century of 106 to tie the scores at 3–3.
 Williams led by 53 points in the seventh frame but missed a pot on a red, giving Selby the opportunity to make a 44 break.
 Selby went on to win the frame following a on the last red.
 After Williams missed a pot on the black in frame eight, Selby secured a 5–3 victory to reach the 68th ranking semi-final of his career.
 "I am close to playing well [but] my concentration is wavering a bit.
 I am missing a few easy balls so I need to stay more focused," said Selby after the match.
 Facing McGill, 19-year-old Moody won three of the first four frames as he tried to become the first British teenager to reach a ranking semi-final since Trump at the 2008 Grand Prix.
 McGill then made breaks of 61, 77, and 71 to win three consecutive frames for a 4–3 lead.
 The eighth frame came down to the colours.
 Moody attempted a to pot the last but missed, and McGill completed a 5–3 win, reaching his first ranking semi-final since the 2022 Northern Ireland Open.
 "I had let him get ahead by making daft mistakes, but at 3–1 there was still a long way to go and I knew there was time to pull it back," McGill said afterwards.

 Heathcote won the first two frames against Higgins, making a 93 break in the second.
-Higgins then made breaks of 86, 74, 66, 52, 135, and 57 as he won five consecutive frames for a 5–2 victory, reaching the 89th ranking semi-final of his career.
-Heathcote scored just 39 points across the last five frames of the match.
+Higgins then produced breaks of 86, 74, 66, 52, 135, and 57 as he won five consecutive frames for a 5–2 victory, reaching the 89th ranking semi-final of his career.
+Heathcote scored just 39 points across the last five frames.
 "I hit the ball better.
 That's probably the best I have felt this season," said Higgins afterwards.
 Facing Mann, Murphy made breaks of 57, 54, 75, and 87 to lead 3–0 after 40 minutes.
-Mann won the fourth frame on the colours, but Murphy made a 51 break to win frame five and go 4–1 in front.
+Mann won the fourth frame on the colours, but Murphy made a 51 break to go 4–1 in front.
 Mann made a 63 break in frame six, but Murphy produced a clearance of 73 to complete a 5–1 victory and reach his 54th ranking semi-final.
 "It's really rewarding to see the hard work paying off," said Murphy afterwards, noting that he had been practicing a lot since the summer and "doing the right things away from tournaments".